CirclesUBI/circles-analysis/README.md

   </a>
 </p>

-Analysis and statistics toolkit for [Circles](https://joincircles.net/), displaying basic metrics and exporting tabular data for further analysis in .csv format.
+Analysis and statistics toolkit for [Circles](https://joincircles.net/), displaying basic metrics and exporting tabular data for further analysis in .csv or .json format.

 ## Example